Symbolic Implementation of Extensions of the $\texttt{PyCosmo}$ Boltzmann Solver: PyCosmo framework

 The equations for $\Lambda$CDM and the extended models are implemented symbolically in \PyCosmo, both with and without radiation streaming approximation, in the \texttt{CosmologyCore\_}\textit{model}\texttt{.py} and \texttt{CosmologyCore\_}\textit{model}\texttt{\_rsa.py} files.
 Supported models are currently \texttt{"lcdm"}, \texttt{"wcdm"} or \texttt{"mnulcdm"}.

 The method \texttt{PyCosmo.build} initializes an instance of the \texttt{Cosmo} class for subsequent computations. \texttt{Cosmo} is the class that manages most of the functionalities of PyCosmo and on which all the other classes rely. \texttt{PyCosmo.build} requires the name of the model as well as all parameters which influence the code generation and compilation step.
 The argument \texttt{rsa} enables or disables the RSA and \texttt{l\_max} specifies the maximum moment for truncating the photons and massless neutrinos hierarchies.
 The \texttt{"mnulcdm"} model also accepts parameters \texttt{l\_max\_mnu} and \texttt{mnu\_relerr} which we describe later.
 Furthermore, parameters controlling the compiler, such as the optimization flag \texttt{-O}\textit{n} and the \texttt{splits} to use to reduce memory consumption and compilation time, can be specified when calling \texttt{PyCosmo.build}.
+All the parameters that can be passed to \texttt{build} are specified in Table~\ref{tab:prec}.

-All the parameters which do not affect code generation, such as cosmological parameters, precision settings, parameters specific for approximations and physical constants can be set or modified using the \texttt{Cosmo.set} method.
+Parameters which do not affect code generation, such as cosmological parameters, precision settings, parameters specific for approximations and physical constants can be set or modified using the \texttt{Cosmo.set} method.
 Each cosmological model is equipped with a default set of such parameters, contained in a \texttt{default\_}\textit{model}\texttt{.ini} file.
-Listing \ref{ls:cosmo} demonstrates this.
+Listing \ref{ls:cosmo} demonstrates how to create a cosmology and change parameters.

 One parameter that is particularly relevant is \texttt{pk\_type}, since it allows the user to switch between the Boltzmann solver (\texttt{pk\_type} = \texttt{"boltz"}) and the approximations (\texttt{pk\_type} = \texttt{"EH"} for the fitting function by Eisenstein and Hu \citep{Eisenstein_1998} and \texttt{pk\_type} = \texttt{"BBKS"} for the BBKS polynomial fitting function \citep{Peacock_1997}).
 In this work we will always set \texttt{pk\_type = "boltz"}.
 Other cosmological and precision parameters which are kept fixed throughout the paper are reported in \ref{app:constants}.
 Tutorials for the computation of cosmological observables and the usage of the Boltzmann solver can be found on the \texttt{PyCosmo Hub} (see \cite{Tarsitano_2020}), a public platform hosting the current version of \PyCosmo, along with \class, \texttt{CCL}, and \texttt{iCosmo} \citep{iCosmo}, an IDL predecessor of \texttt{PyCosmo}.
 The link to the \texttt{PyCosmo Hub} can be found at \href{https://cosmology.ethz.ch/research/software-lab/PyCosmo.html}{https://cosmology.ethz.ch/research/software-lab/PyCosmo.html}.